 It is a tagline of this film promotion.
 On the contrary, this film is turned out to be unsuccessful even in the ''Eastern Hollywood'' Hong Kong.
 It only hit international box office record of ten million dollars out of the production cost twenty million dollars in both US and Canada.

 Pet Cemetery (1989) was an alternative to Romero zombie films and pretty successful in terms of box office record.
 It is a psychological zombie drama when a tragic family who lost their child and a pet finds a magical burial ground where buried dead bodies reanimated according to the fictional Micmac Indian tale.

-Pet Semetery (2019) should be forced on psychological aspect of the main characters.
+Pet Semetery (2019) should be focused on psychological aspect of the main characters.
 The family including the doctor/protagonist Louis Creed (Jason Clarke), his wife Rachel Creed (Amy Seimetz), his daughter Ellie Creed (Jeté Laurence) and his son Gage Creed (Hugo Lavoie).

 Major problems of this film